The page has been translated by Gen AI.

 Detailed description

-YAMLJob resource file can be edited in the YAML editor
+YAMLYou can edit the job’s resource file in the YAML editor

-• Click the Edit button, modify the resource, then click the Save button to apply changes
+• Click the Edit button, modify the resource, then click the Done button to apply the changes

 • When editing content, click the Diff button to view the changes